slzdevsnp/eduj/spring/spring_topics/rest/danvega_blog/spring-rest-db_chatgpt_readme.md

 6. Test the REST API: Finally, you need to test the REST API by sending HTTP requests to the endpoints defined in the controller and verifying the responses.
 You can use tools like Postman or cURL to send HTTP requests and check the responses.

 ```

+# list of chatgpt queries
+1. assuming you are  a SpringBoot expert what are the list of steps needed to create a REST API in Spring Boot that talks to a database ?
+2. Create a Spring Boot Entity for a Post type that includes the following properties
+ - id
+- title
+- content
+- slug
+- dateCreated
+- dateUpdated

+3. Create a Spring Data Repository that extends JPaRepository for the Post class defined above and include all CRUD operations
+4. Implement the REST API controllers using Spring MVC to handle HTTP requests and return responses
+5. Write a CommandLineRunner bean that will insert a single post using he PostRepository

 # steps to build the app